spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-24-need-a-data-platform-tech-lead.md

 - **Architectural Vision:** I led efforts to shape a robust architectural vision, harmonising the efforts of three engineering teams and aligning technical roadmaps.
 - **Stakeholder Engagement:** Through collaboration with data product managers and analysts, I gained insights into strategic goals, and pain points, establishing an incrementally deliverable platform roadmap.
 - **Unified Data Model:** Created a unified data model accommodating multiple datasets.
-Strategic Refinement: To expedite the development of the data model and data access APIs, I identified and revamped an existing area of the system.
 - **Data Quality Infrastructure:** I introduced a low-code testing infrastructure, bolstering data test creation and ensuring effective reporting.
 - **Transform Layer Efficiency:** Defined reusable components within the transform layer, eliminating redundancy in transform code, and enabling streamlined additions of new datasets.
+- **Strategic Reuse:** To expedite the development of the data model and data access APIs, I identified and revamped an existing area of the system.
+- **Buy Over Build Cost Effectiveness:** Led removal of a custom-built data capture tool for an open-source alternative, reducing engineering cost and maintenance.
 - **Team Growth:** I built a platform team from the ground up, coaching a senior engineer to a technical lead position and growing an engineer to a senior engineer.

 This example encapsulates my approach and my commitment to engineering impactful solutions.